martind6586/martind6586/README.md

+- 👋 Hi, everyone, I’m martind6586
 -  🔭 I’m currently working on Computer Security
 - 🌱 I’m currently learning about BTC.
 It's elegant.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...